hmcts/ccd-docker/bulk-user-setup/README.md

 2. [csvkit](https://formulae.brew.sh/formula/csvkit) - collection of CSV tools

 ----

-The script will prompt for the following information:
+The script will prompt for the following information dependent on what is passed to the prompt for 'environment to use':

-* path to the CSV input file (Directory path)
+default environment is assumed to be 'local', for testing against the local docker environment no further prompts will be displayed as all the required information is contained within 'bulk-user-setup.config'

+1. environment (default if nothing provided is 'local')

+If any other environment is passed i.e. 'prod' the following prompts will appear:

+2. directory path containing csv input files (only enter the directory path)
-* ccd _idam-admin_ username
+3. ccd idam-admin username
-* ccd _idam-admin_ password
+4. ccd idam-admin password
-* idam oauth2 secret for _ccd-bulk-user-management_ client -
+5. idam oauth2 secret for ccd-bulk-user-register client -
-* environment - will be prod in production environment

-To get the oauth2 secret for idam client run the following:
+To get the oauth2 secret for idam client against the prod environment run the following:

 az login (if not already logged in to Azure) az keyvault secret show --vault-name ccd-prod --name ccd_bulk_user_management_secret